 The journalism collection supports instruction, research and information needs relating to news-gathering and production and its impact on society by undergraduates, graduates and faculty in the School of Journalism.
-The School offers a B.A. and M.A. in Journalism, and a PhD. in Media and Information Studies in conjunction with the College of Communication Arts and Sciences.
-Undergraduates may select a specialization in Public Relations, or select a Journalism major or minor for teacher certification.
-Special programs within the School of Journalism include the Knight Center for Environmental Journalism which conducts research and training in the area of environmental and science journalism, and the Victims and the Media Program, which focuses on media portrayal and treatment of victims of violence.
-The collection aims to support these programs.
+The School offers a B.A. and M.A. in Journalism within the College of Communication Arts and Sciences.
+Undergraduates may select a specialization in Animation and comics storytelling in media, Broadcast journalism, Documentary production, Entrepreneurship and innovation, Environment, science and health, Information graphics, International reporting, Media photography / photojournalism, Public relations, and Sports journalism.
+Special programs within the School of Journalism include the Knight Center for Environmental Journalism which conducts research and training in the area of environmental and science journalism.

 Since news about our world is of great interest and importance to nearly every field of study in the University, the journalism collection is used by students and researchers from many other programs.
 This is especially true of programs in the social sciences – specifically Economics, Sociology and Political Science.
 International media and press issues are of particular interest to International Studies faculty and students.
 Studies of the press’ influence on our society are becoming more commonplace.
 Programs in communication, telecommunication and advertising rely on the journalism collection in the areas of overlap with those programs.
 Material relating to photo-journalism is of interest to photography generally, which is treated as a fine art and kept in the Art Library.
 Graphic design and typography are also of interest to others outside of journalism most notably Art.
 Material is selected by the art librarian and others and is kept in both the Art Library and the ‘Z’ classification of the Main Library.
 MSU houses a Journalism/Law Institute and the Michigan Interscholastic Press Association that involve the law and education collections respectively.
 Issues of censorship overlap into many areas including library science, psychology and political science.
 The journalism collection selects materials on censorship as it relates to the press and the mass media.